Fletcher directors enjoy pay rises despite poor investor returns

 Taylor was also granted $1.1 million as a short-term variable incentive which is payable in September and a long-term variable incentive of 196,495 shares, worth $2.05 million based on the weighted average share price on the five business days before July 1 last year of $6.99.

-The shares are currently trading at $4.75, up 18 cents, or 3.9 percent, from yesterday but down about 35 percent from a year ago.
+The shares are currently trading at $4.70, up 2.8 per cent percent from yesterday but down about 35 per cent from a year ago.

 Taylor was also awarded a one-off share-based payment of $1 million, subject to him remaining with the company until June 30, 2022.